YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLSTATEERR, Replication state cannot be changed to the specified value for database file <xxx>.

-MUPIP Error: This MUPIP BACKUP error indicates that the specified change in the replication state cannot be done due to the reason described in a following GTM-E-TEXT message.
+MUPIP Error: This MUPIP BACKUP error indicates that the specified change in the replication state cannot be done due to the reason described in a following YDB-E-TEXT message.

 Action: If the message indicates "Standalone access required", try to enable the replication in the standalone mode using MUPIP SET REPLICATION.
 If the message suggests switching journal file, specify the backup qualifier NEWJNL in the command line.